Keep Cool Without Air

 Disclaimer: This info is based on my experience in Northern Pennsylvania; if you live in the southern states this may not be an option for you.
 However, I have added some new tips to help with your electric bill no matter where you live.
 Please remember, above all, if the weather is DANGEROUSLY hot….run your central air or air conditioning unit.
 Health and safety should ALWAYS come before saving money.

-As I said earlier, even though we live up north, the summers still get hot, really hot, especially in August.
+As I said earlier, even though we live up north, the summers still get hot, especially in August.

 It also gets humid.
 That wet sticky hot kind of humid that makes the weather feel ten times worse.

 However, if you have ever been inside our home during those really hot and humid days, it feels like we have central air.
-I have had people argue with us over whether or not we have central air.
+I have even had people argue with us over whether or not we had it.

 My main supplies are box fans, and my secret is timing.

-SLCG PRO TIP: Please note that the fan I linked to there is ridiculously expensive!
-But I did want you to see it so you knew what to look for at a discount store where you can get one for less than $25.
+SLCG PRO TIP: Please note that the fan I linked to there is ridiculously expensive online!
+But I did want you to see it so you knew what to look for at a discount store where you can get one for less than $25 or less.

 How to Keep Cool Without Central Air